Major Requirements

 We must always inquire whether our generalizations apply equally across differences of gender, race, class, ethnicity, sexual orientation, region, age, religion, or any number of other ways Americans think of their individual and group identities.
 This perspective is incorporated into every American Studies course, but we also ask that you take coursework introducing you to race, gender and ethnicity as fundamental categories of American experience.
 Choose one course from the following courses in racial cultural diversity: African-American Studies 010, Asian American Studies 001, Chicana/o Studies 010 or 020, or Native American Studies 010; and another four-unit course from Gender, Sexuality, and Women's Studies 050, Anthropology 002, or Sociology 002 (4 units x 2 = 8 units).

 American Studies relies upon your having a background in American history (4 units).
 You may choose these units from the basic United States history survey (HIS 017 A or B) or from the survey of the social history of women and the family in the United States (HIS 072 A or B).
 We should also have some familiarity with the fundamentals of literary criticism as applied to American literature or film (4 units).
-Courses offered by the English Department or Cinema and Digital Media Studies program can meet this requirement, especially English 030A/B, or Film Studies 001.
+Courses offered by the English Department or Cinema and Digital Media Studies program can meet this requirement, especially English 030A/B, or Cinema & Digital Media 001.

 Depth Subject Matter (40 Units)